For town and school calendars, see the Town and Other Calendars page.

 West Acton Citizens' Library 21 Windsor Avenue, Acton

-Register on the program page on our website.
-Join your fellow community members at the West Acton Citizens' Library for a lively book discussion led by our Librarians.
+Sign up here Join your fellow community members at the West Acton Citizens' Library for a lively book discussion led by our Librarians.
 Limited copies of the book in multiple formats will be available at the West Acton branch.
 First come, first serve.
 All are welcome!
-The Island of Missing Trees by Elif Shafak
+This month's book is: Transcendent Kingdom by Yaa Gyasi

 Free